American Business Council presents Rs17 mln cheque to PM for Corona Relief Fund

 The Council had, earlier, also donated Rs20 million to PM’s Corona Relief Fund.

-The prime minister, on the occasion, said that provision of conducive environment for profitable businesses and removal of all problems faced by the business community were the foremost priority of the government.
+The prime minister, on the occasion, said that provision of conducive environment for profitable businesses and removals of all problems faced by the business community were the foremost priority of the government.

 The government on priority basis had announced incentives for the construction sector so that not only this sector could thrive, but also its allied industries could also progress, he added.